 Federal Court milestone decision regarding casual employees and their leave entitlements

-By Renee Karakinos, Lawyer, MST Lawyers
+By Renee Karakinos, Lawyer, and Chao Ni, Principal

 In August 2018, a Full Federal Court unanimously determined that a casual labour hire worker was a permanent employee, and therefore was entitled to paid leave entitlements under the National Employment Standards (NES) (WorkPac Pty Ltd v Skene FCAFC 131).
 However, the Full Federal Court in Skene did not conclude whether the casual loading could be offset against annual leave payment entitlements awarded by the Court.